m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/Couette_Testcase/README.md

 ###########################################################################
 #                                  Usage                                  #
 ###########################################################################
-Folder 'Poiseuilli_Testcase', with the files mentioned above to be placed in testcases/<Flow Type> in working directory.
+Folder 'Couette_Testcase', with the files mentioned above to be placed in testcases/<Flow Type> in working directory.

 Analytical solution:
 <flowname>_analytical_soln.m to be executed beforehand, to obtain the 'analytical_velo.dat' file